LocalTensor Constructor

 #endif

-// Example 20 is used in static tensor programming.
-A tensor object is constructed based on the input logical position VECIN, start address 128, number of elements 32, and data type float.
+// Example 20: Construct a tensor object in static tensor programming scenarios based on the logical position VECIN, start address 128, element count 32, and data type float.

 uint32_t addr = 128;